tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/39-linux-installation-yum-repo.md

    You should only enable subrepository for one release series at any time.

-   Verify that the correct subrepositories have been enabled and disabled by running the following command and checking its output (for dnf-enabled systems, replace **yum** in the command with **dnf**):
+   Verify that the correct subrepositories have been enabled and disabled by running the following command and checking its output (for `dnf`-enabled systems, replace `yum` in the command with `dnf`):

    ```
    $> yum repolist enabled | grep mysql
    ```
 3. #### Disabling the Default MySQL Module

-   (EL8 systems only) EL8-based systems such as RHEL8 and Oracle Linux 8 include a MySQL module that is enabled by default.
+   (`EL8` systems only) EL8-based systems such as RHEL8 and Oracle Linux 8 include a MySQL module that is enabled by default.
 Unless this module is disabled, it masks packages provided by MySQL repositories.
-To disable the included module and make the MySQL repository packages visible, use the following command (for dnf-enabled systems, replace **yum** in the command with **dnf**):
+To disable the included module and make the MySQL repository packages visible, use the following command (for `dnf`-enabled systems, replace `yum` in the command with `dnf`):

    ```
    $> sudo yum module disable mysql
    ```
 4. #### Installing MySQL

-   Install MySQL by the following command (for dnf-enabled systems, replace **yum** in the command with **dnf**):
+   Install MySQL by the following command (for `dnf`-enabled systems, replace `yum` in the command with `dnf`):

    ```
    $> sudo yum install mysql-community-server